Would you prefer to visit our UK site?

 Hayden Hill’s Commitment to Sustainability

 Hayden Hill is also deeply committed to sustainability.
 Our bags are made of 100% organic cotton certified through GOTS, which also guarantees the ethical treatment of workers.
 Hayden Hill garment bags have been designated a Carbonfree® carbon neutral product, and they are shipped to you in 100% recyclable packaging.
-We donate 1% of all sales to environmental charities through 1% for the Planet.
 Hayden Hill delivers sustainable and beautiful garment care to protect what you love and protect the environment.

 a Hayden Hill sweater storage bag made of 100% organic cotton